sabbir-subhan/appium-Python/README.md

 - real devices can overheat, which is causing test to fail
 - if You are running tests on real iOS device, sometimes Appium server and ios_webkit_debug_proxy need to be restarted to work properly
 - "in switch_context_to_webview self.driver.switch_to.context(contexts[1]) IndexError: list index out of range"  --> You have to launch ios_webkit_debug_proxy for real device
-- some elements have attribute "visible: false" and appium is unable to interact with those elements for example map --that is bug in Appium
+- some elements have attribute "visible: false" and appium is unable to interact with those elements for example map --this is bug in Appium
 - for some reason test sometimes fail to start on the first run, but after running it again it is working correctly (it may depends on that how fast device/simulator is starting)
 - if Appium, after running test, will throws: "An unknown server-side error occurred while processing the command.
 Original error: Installing", use: sudo chmod -R 777 /var/db/lockdown/
 - if Appium, after running test, throws error: "is device plugged in?" -- just disconnect device and reconnect it again (it may happen after booting OSX with connected device)